jbodika/CART210-glossary/glossary.md

 [^goodfellow2016]: Goodfellow, Ian, Yoshua Bengio, and Aaron Courville.
 2016. _Deep Learning_.
 Cambridge, MA: MIT Press.
 [^juul2005]: Juul, Jesper.
 2005.
 Half-Real: Video Games between Real Rules and Fictional Worlds.
 Cambridge, MA: MIT Press.

-# Large Language Model
+## Large Language Model

-**Definition**:[^whatAlovelyIBM] Large language models (LLMs) are a category of foundation models trained on immense amounts of data making them capable of understanding and generating natural language and other types of content to perform a wide range of tasks.
+Large language models (LLMs) are a category of foundation models trained on immense amounts of data making them capable of understanding and generating natural language and other types of content to perform a wide range of tasks.[^whatAlovelyIBM]
 **Application In The World**:[^itAjournal] Large language models, such as the Generative Pre-trained Transformer (GPT-3) (Floridi & Chiriatti, 2020), have made significant advancements in natural language processing (NLP) in recent years.
 These models are trained on massive amounts of text data and are able to generate human-like text, answer questions, and complete other language-related tasks with high accuracy.
 **Role In The World**:[^whatAlovelyIBM] LLMs have become a household name thanks to the role they have played in bringing generative AI to the forefront of the public interest, as well as the point on which organizations are focusing to adopt artificial intelligence across numerous business functions and use cases.

----

-#  **The Role of Large Language Models (LLMs) in New Media**
+###  The Role of Large Language Models (LLMs) in New Media

 Large Language Models (LLMs) are reshaping new media by transforming content creation, personalization, and interaction.
 From digital journalism to entertainment, AI-driven tools are changing how information is produced and consumed.